Towards practical quantum position verification: Scheme 1: Bob can keep a classical key secret but has no trusted clock

-\textbf{Comment on key lengths:} It may be useful to vary the key lengths in some scenarios, so that $k_{ij}$ has length $n_{ij}$.

-\textbf{Comments on Geometry:} A successful verification by $A_i$ guarantees that $B$ is within a ball $B_i$ with $A_i$ at the centre.
-Using the information of her agents, $A_0$ can verify $B$'s location to be within the intersection of the balls $B_1,\ldots,B_M$.
+\textbf{Comments on Geometry:} A successful verification by $A_i$ guarantees that, at time $T_j$, $B$ was within a ball $B_i$ with $A_i$ at the centre, with radius $d_i+c\delta_L$.
+Using the information of her agents, $A_0$ can verify $B$'s location to have been within the intersection of the balls $B_1,\ldots,B_M$.
+In the ideal case $\delta_L=0$, this intersection is exactly the location $L$.
 Thus, by increasing $M$, and appropriately locating Alice's agents we can reduce the uncertainty of $B$'s location in the verification scheme.

-Note that a proof of principle implementation for 3D position verification could be carried out for b $M=2$, with $A_1$ and $A_2$ approximately collinear with $L$, on opposite sides of $L$.
+Note that a proof of principle implementation for 3D position verification could be carried out for $M=2$, with $A_1$ and $A_2$ approximately collinear with $L$, on opposite sides of $L$.
 If the collinearity is a good approximation, this may verify location to good precision.
 The precision is greater if we may assume $A_1$, $A_2$ and $B$ are constrained to lie exactly on a line, so that we effectively carry out position verification in 1D.

 An implementation with $M=1$ can only guarantee that $B$ is within a ball surrounding Alice's sole agent $A_1$.
-Nonetheless, implementation of $M=1$ would allow a proof of principle test of the technology, since we can extrapolate the results to $M>1$ and estimate the precision that would be obtained.
+Nonetheless, implementation of $M=1$ would allow a proof of principle test of the technology, since we can extrapolate the results to $M>1$ and estimate the precision that would be obtained for any given configuration of the $A_i$ and $B$.

+\textbf{Comment on key lengths and error tolerance:} It may be useful to vary the key lengths in some scenarios, so that $k_{ij}$ has length $n_{ij}$.
+It may also be useful to allow the error thresholds to vary, so that communications in round $j$ from $A_i$ to $B$ have threshold $\gamma^{\rightarrow}_{ij}$, and from $B$ to $A_i$ have threshold $\gamma^{\leftarrow}_{ij}$.
+For simplicity we consider fixed $n$ and $\gamma$ in our discussion.